songchaow/proposal-of-plugin-manager/Design and Implementation.md

 struct PluginPackageDescription;
 ```

-The classes `PluginPackageMeta` and `PluginPackageDescription` are described above.
-And `PluginPackageSource` is just an enum specifying the source is GitHub, GitHub release or attachment.
+The classes `PluginPackageMeta` and `PluginPackageDescription` are described in previous sections.
+And `PluginPackageSource` is just an enum class specifying the source is GitHub, GitHub release or attachment.

+At run time, a `PluginPackageMeta` object is created for each plugin in the list fetched from repository, and a `PluginPackageDescription` object is created for each installed plugin from store.

-And there need to be a new `QMap<QString, PluginPackageDescription>` to maintain installed plugin packages, which maps a plugin page url to the description of that package.
-It is read from `pluginpackages.xml` when the resource manager starts.
+The objects of `PluginPackageDescription` are read from `pluginpackages.xml` when the resource manager starts.

 integrities of each `PluginPackage` are checked by verifying existence of each qml file.